openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 In the example above, the requested `nonce` value is included as the `challenge` and `client_id` as the `domain` value in the proof of the Verifiable Presentation.

-### Flow that uses Redirects with HTTP POST
+### Flow that uses Response Mode `direct_post` with Redirects

-// potentially merge with Preventing Replay with Redirect-based flows section.

 The additional redirect after the HTTP Post request to the Response URI enables the Verifier to use the `nonce` value as described in (#preventing-replay) to detect replay attempts.
 In order to implement that, the Verifier (when processing the redirect), obtains the response data from its backend hosting the Response URI, extracts the Verifiable Presentations and verifies the `nonce` binding.

 The identifier used to lookup the response data is at the discretion of the Verfier.
 This specification recommends to use data encoded in the `state` Authorization Request parameter for that purpose.
 This ensures the respective data is available at the Response URI and the Redirect URI in a format controlled by the Verifier.
+See (#reference_design_direct_post) for more details.

-### Flow that does not use Redirect {#session-binding}
+### Flow that uses Response Mode `direct_post` only {#session-binding}

-// #preventing-replay should be revised.

 When using the response mode `direct_post` without the further protection provided by the redirect URI, there is no session context for the Verifier to detect replay attempts across sessions.
 Therefore, the Verifier cannot implement the `nonce` binding as required in (#preventing-replay), but it MUST nevertheless enforce the audience restriction as required in (#preventing-replay).